 Ready to make beautiful music together?

-- In a high-speed blender, blend the coconut yogurt with 1 cup water, and liquid stevia in the blender.
-Pour into a bowl and set aside.
+- In a high-speed blender, blend the coconut yogurt, 1 cup water, and stevia until smooth.
+Pour mixture into a bowl and set aside.
 Do not wash the blender.

 - In the same blender add the frozen raspberries, frozen raspberries, and additional 5-6 tablespoons water and blend until smooth.

 - Fill half of each popsicle mold with the mixed berry mixture.

 - Add some chunks of watermelon following the berry mixture.